th12legion/th12router/README.md

 You can use this router for both React web applications and React Native.

+> Warning: If your npm version not supported peerDependencies.
+You should  install th12storage. "npm install th12storage".

 # Getting Started
 ## Simple example (React Web).
 ```javascript